 Kim Dix has been living in Japan for the past three years.
-Before moving to Japan, she worked in corporate America and although she enjoyed that opportunity, something was missing.
-She loves travel, exploring, trying new foods, experiencing culture and connecting with new people and says that Japan has allowed her to fulfil those desires.
+Before moving to Japan, she worked in corporate America, and although she enjoyed that opportunity, something was missing.
+She loves travel, exploring, trying new foods, experiencing cultures and connecting with new people, and she says that Japan has allowed her to fulfil those desires.
 Keep up with Kim on her YouTube channel, KimDix Diary.

 To learn more, check out our full expat guide to Japan.